SAP-samples/teched2024-XP280/exercises/ex4/README.md

    This input will be used for the role collection assignments in the module.

-1. We also need to provide the values for these variables to assign ourself to the role collections to have access to SAP Build Process Automation.
+1. We also need to provide the values for these variables to assign ourselves to the role collections to have access to SAP Build Process Automation.
 You already know the game.
 Open the `terraform.tfvars` file and add the following code:

    ``` terraform
    # users for SAP Build Process Automation